makeabilitylab/physcomp/arduino/piano.md

 #### Step 3: Implement the siren logic in loop()

 The loop alternates between playing a 392Hz square wave and a 262Hz square wave—each for `SOUND_DURATION_MS`.
+Feel free to use other frequencies, I chose 392 and 262 because they correspond to the piano keys `C4` (Middle C) and `G4`.
 We'll also flash on/off an LED with the same rhythm.
 Very siren like!

 {% highlight C %}
 void loop() {